 Joshua J. McElwee is NCR's Vatican correspondent.
 His reporting and feature writing have earned numerous awards from the Catholic Press Association and the Religion Newswriters Association.

-He was the first journalist to break the news of Pope Francis' decision in 2016 to create a commission to study the possibility of ordaining women to the Catholic diaconate, for which the Catholic Press Association awarded him and two other NCR writers its "best newswriting" honor that year.
+He was the first journalist to break the news of Pope Francis' decision in 2016 to create a commission to study the possibility of ordaining women to the Catholic diaconate, and the first journalist to ask the pontiff about the commission's work three years later.

 McElwee previously served as NCR's national correspondent in Washington, DC, where in 2014 he broke news of two separate secret Vatican investigations of bishops accused of mishandling or committing sexual abuse and in 2013 broke news of Francis' call for parish-level input before the 2014 Synod of Bishops.

-McElwee is the author of 10 Things Pope Francis Wants You to Know About the Family from Liguori Publications and is co-editor alongside Cindy Wooden of the forthcoming A Pope Francis Lexicon from Liturgical Press.
+He is the author of 10 Things Pope Francis Wants You to Know About the Family from Liguori Publications and is co-editor alongside Cindy Wooden of A Pope Francis Lexicon from Liturgical Press, which earned first prize in the Catholic Press Association's 2019 book awards in the category of "popular presentation of the Catholic faith."